Are you suffering from itchy skin?

 - Certain materials worn next to the skin such as wool and synthetic fabrics

-Our bodies respond to these triggers because they are filled with nerves, that to touch, pain, or itch.
-‘Itching’ nerves are activated during allergic reactions when our bodies release a protein called histamine, which is transferred to the brain via the spinal cord.
-Histamine causes inflammation and is meant to help the body fight infections (for example, from bites or abrasions).
-Multiple areas of the brain, including those that control emotional, sensory and motivational patterns, are activated by the itch sensation.
-Antihistamines block the protein from telling the brain about the itch and help us stop scratching.
-But for millions of people around the world living with itchy skin conditions, such as eczema, dermatitis, psoriasis and a variety of other skin concerns, the constant itching they experience can be debilitating.
+Firstly, our bodies respond to these triggers because they are filled with nerves.
+These ‘itching’ nerves are activated during times of an allergic reaction where our bodies release a protein called histamine.
+After that, this information is transferred to the brain via the spinal cord.
+The main purpose of a histamine caused inflammation on the skin is to help the body fight infections (for example, from bites or abrasions).
+Critically, multiple areas of the brain, including those that control emotional, sensory and motivational patterns, are activated by the itch sensation.
+In addition, the antihistamines the body products are designed to block the protein from telling the brain about the itch.
+In turn, this helps us to stop scratching.
+For millions of people around the world living with itchy skin conditions, this constant itching can be debilitating.

 Getting the right treatment

-The frustration of watching a loved one suffering from itchy skin can be hard.
-In response, we usually seek advice from our health provider and are given topical creams or lotions (often steroids) to apply to the affected area.
-However, the root cause, or potential triggers, for itchy skin conditions are often never discussed as part of the diagnosis.
-The symptoms are treated in isolation, attributed to a viral illness, a genetic predisposition for itchy skin, or something a child will grow out of, or symptomatic of getting older, without any understanding of the underlying causes.
+The frustration of watching a loved one suffering from itchy skin can be hard and we seek help.
+For instance, we usually seek the advice of our doctor who will recommend a given topical lotion (often steroids) to apply to the affected skin.
+Unfortunately, often the root cause, or potential triggers for the itchy skin are never discussed as part of the diagnosis.
+As a result, the symptoms are treated in isolation.
+At worst, the symptoms are attributed to a viral illness.
+Or, a genetic predisposition for itchy skin like eczema.
+And at times, can be passed off as something that you will grow out of, or symptomatic of getting older.

-The result of misdiagnosis is that the topical/ steroid cream prescribed provides some temporary relief of the symptoms for a few weeks, or even months, only for people to have their pre-existing condition flare up again.
-The common misunderstanding many people have is the cream has stopped working, and they switch to another product, only to have the cycle repeat.
-What they are unaware of is that there could be a trigger in their home or work environment that is the root cause of their skin condition flaring up.
-Without awareness of the triggers – for example, the beloved family pet, the household washing powder, or a favourite pasta dish – their skin condition will continue to be aggravated.
+Therefore, the result of misdiagnosis, is that the topical cream prescribed only provides at best temporary relief for a few weeks, or months.
+Only for people to have their pre-existing condition such as eczema flare up again, thereafter.
+The common misunderstanding many people have is the cream has stopped working.
+Subsequently, they then switch to another product only to have the cycle repeat.
+What they are unaware of is, that there could be a trigger in their home or work environment that is the root cause of their skin condition flaring up.
+However, without any awareness of triggers (beloved family pet, washing powder, or a favourite pasta dish) their skin condition continues to be aggravated.

-One of the most common triggers for itchy skin is food, which is a link that is not routinely made with skin disorders.
-So, could the food you eat be making you itchy?
+One of the most common triggers for itchy skin is food.
+However, generally this is a link that is not routinely made with skin disorders.
+In other words, could the food you eat be making you itchy?

-Everyone has heard this old adage, but never before has this statement been truer than today.
-Over the last 50 years, we have seen a rise in food intolerances, disease, allergies, and behavioural disorders, which have been linked to food and poor dietary choices.
-It’s thought these changes are largely environmental, and arise from increased pollution, chemicals in water, extensive use of insecticides, heavy metals, toxic cleaning products, and refined foods, preservatives, and colourings that were not present in our grandparents generation.
-The reality is these environmental factors have compromised our food eco-system (soil, water, genetically modified seeds etc.).
-This, along with the introduction of processed foods, has impacted the overall quality of the food we eat.
+Everyone has heard this old adage, you are what you eat.
+However, never before has this statement been truer than today.
+Over the last 50 years, we have seen a significant rise in food intolerances, disease, allergies, and behavioural disorders.
+Above all, many of which have been linked to food and poor dietary choices.
+Therefore, it’s largely thought these changes are largely environmental.
+Mostly, arising from increased pollution, chemicals in water, insecticides, heavy metals, toxic cleaning products, and refined foods, preservatives, and colourings.
+None of which were not present in our grandparents generation, for instance.
+The reality, is these environmental factors have compromised our food eco-system (soil, water, genetically modified seeds etc.).
+Similarly, the consequences, are that in addition to the introduction of processed foods, the quality of the foods we eat have seriously been impacted.

 Dr Rodney Ford, a pediatric gastroenterologist and allergist consultant internationally recognised as an expert on adverse food reactions, has complied a “Big List”.
 If you recognise any of these symptoms, he suggests that you could have a food allergy or intolerance.